Spark-Devices/official_devices/.github/ISSUE_TEMPLATE/official-maintainer-form.md

 ---
 name: Official maintainer form
-about: Apply to become an Official maintainer for PixelOS
+about: Apply to become an Official maintainer for SparkOS
 title: New maintainer
-assignees: [whyredfire, geek0609, bheatleyyy]
+assignees: [spkal01]
 ---

 <!--